collective/collective.elastic.plone/README.rst

 We'd be happy to see many forks and pull-requests to make this addon even better.

 Maintainers are `Jens Klein <mailto:jk@kleinundpartner.at>`_, `Peter Holzer <mailto:peter.holzer@agitator.com>`_ and the BlueDynamics Alliance developer team.
-We appreciate any contribution and if a release is needed to be done on pypi, please just contact one of us.
+We appreciate any contribution and if a release is needed to be done on PyPI, please just contact one of us.
 We also offer commercial support if any training, coaching, integration or adaptions are needed.

 Contributions
 -------------

-Initial implementation was made possible by `Evangelisch-reformierte Landeskirche des Kantons Zürich <http://zhref.ch/>`_.

 Idea and testing: Peter Holzer

-Concept & code by Jens W. Klein
+Initial concept & code by Jens W. Klein

-Authors:
+Contributors:

 - Katja Süss (Github: @ksuess)